manfredsteyer/ng-add-article/article.md

-# Frictionless Library Setup with the Angular CLI and Schematics
+# Custom Schematics - Part IV: Frictionless Library Setup with the Angular CLI and Schematics

 It's always the same: After npm installing a new library, we have to follow a readme step by step to include it into our application.
 Usually this involves creating configuration objects, referencing css files and importing Angular Modules.
-As this isn't fun at all it would be nice to automate such tasks.
+As such tasks aren't fun at all it would be nice to automate this.

 This is exactly what the Angular CLI supports beginning with Version 6 (Beta 5).
 It gives us a new ``ng add`` command that fetches an npm package and sets it up with a schematic -- a code generator written with the CLI's scaffolding tool [Schematics](https://blog.angular.io/schematics-an-introduction-dc1dfbc2a2b2).
-To support this, the package just needs name this schematic ``ng-add``.
+To support this, the package just needs to name this schematic ``ng-add``.

 In this article, I show you how to create such a package.
 For this, I'll use [ng-packagr](https://github.com/dherges/ng-packagr) and a custom schematic.
 You can find the [source code](https://github.com/manfredsteyer/schematics-ng-add) in [my GitHub account](https://github.com/manfredsteyer/schematics-ng-add).

-If you haven't got an overview about Schematics so far, you should lookup the well written [introduction in the Angular Blog]([Schematics](https://blog.angular.io/schematics-an-introduction-dc1dfbc2a2b2)) before proceeding here.
+If you haven't got an overview to Schematics so far, you should lookup the well written [introduction in the Angular Blog]([Schematics](https://blog.angular.io/schematics-an-introduction-dc1dfbc2a2b2)) before proceeding here.

 ## Goal

-To demonstrate how to leverage ``ng add``, I'm using a sample of a logger library here.
+To demonstrate how to leverage ``ng add``, I'm using an example with a very simple logger library here.
+It is complex enough to explain how everything works and not indented for production.
 After installing it, one has to import it into the root module using ``forRoot``:

 ```TypeScript
 [...]